 Well, with about 55% of all Google search traffic coming from mobile devices it is high-time Google considers sites from mobile point of view.

-Tips to optimize your site for Google’s mobile-first index in 2019
+Tips to optimize your site for Google’s mobile-first index

 - Make sure you’ve same content in both desktop & mobile versions of your site.